hubkubas/background-generator/README.md

 # background-generator

- # This is a backgroud colors generator.
-Please feel free to use it and generate the colours :)
+This is a backgroud colors generator.
+Please feel free to use it and generate the colors :)